West Falls Group

+Geologic group in the Appalachian Basin, U.S.

 The West Falls Group is a geologic group in the Appalachian Basin.
 It dates back to the Devonian period.
 Also stratigraphically equivalent to the Portage Group.

 Description

 Stratigraphy

 The West Falls Group is a geologic group in New York.
 It dates back to the Devonian period.
 Also stratigraphically equivalent to the Portage Group.

-The West Falls formation is bounded above by the Java Formation and below by the Sonyea Formation.
+The West Falls formation is bounded above by the Java Group and below by the Sonyea Formation.
 It comprises the Angola Shale and Rhinestreet Shale Members.
 It was deposited during the Acadian Orogeny and is part of the Salina thrust sheet.

 Also known as the West Falls Formation in New York.

 Geographic distribution

 The West Falls is recognized in the subsurface from western New York to eastern Tennessee.

 Lithology

 The predominant lithology of the West Falls Group is shale.
 The Rhinestreet Member can be further subdivided into two shale types: a thick, fissile black shale underlies a gray to greenish-gray shale that likely indicates a transitional environment.
 The Angola member is a gray to greenish-gray shale, easily distinguished by its consistent low gamma ray signature, which is typical of this shale type.